McCaffertyp/CollatzConjecture/README.md

 6) 20G = ((N >= 1 && N <= 20) && N % 2 == 0)
 7) 4L = if (N == 4), we will end up in a 4, 2, 1, 4, 2, 1, etc. loop.
 8) P2F = if (2^N), we will end up in 4L.
+9) P4R = all odd numbers which lead to P2F will be some power of 4 away from another P4R number.